 Cybersecurity is usually associated by most people with large corporations using IT departments to keep important data safe from unauthorized access.
 However, cyber threats are not just exclusive to huge industries.
 Small businesses, in fact, are also targeted by hackers due to their uncomplicated systems and assailable data security controls.
 Business data is the most important thing nowadays, so you should be able to manage it properly.
 If you need some professional help with data management and promoting your business, contact RadiusBridge.

-So whether you own a massive corporation or a small business, it’s essential to know the best cybersecurity measures to protect your database from cyberattacks.
+So whether you own a massive corporation or a small business, it’s essential to know and learn more the best cybersecurity measures to protect your database from cyberattacks.
 Below are easy to follow security measures you can use in your small business:

 - Your staff should be updated on any potential schemes that hackers may use to penetrate your system.
 They should be informed about the phishing schemes, easy to break passwords, and malware programs.
 Once they understand these schemes, it’s easier to detect if someone is trying to break into your database.
 One way you could look into for your employees to be updated is to educate them about it.
 A security awareness training could be a great investment for your business, your employees will not just be updated about potential schemes of hackers, they will also learn how to combat those attacks.

 - Control access.
 Controlling access of data could be a big help to prevent losing and stealing data.
 For such, highly sensitive data must be only accessed by the owner and manager.
-Businesses must also restrict data access to unauthorized personnels.
+Businesses must also restrict data access to unauthorized personnel.
+Invest in edge computing for your business.
+You can find more info here.

 - Install security software.
-There are different types of security softwares that could help you protect your business data, you can use anti-malware or anti-virus programs to help you detect any malicious activity that could result to data hacking.
+There are different types of security software that could help you protect your business data, you can use anti-malware or anti-virus programs to help you detect any malicious activity that could result to data hacking.
+You may also use an Identity Resolution software to limit or block the access of unauthorized users.
+Need more info on siem to implement it on your business strategy?
+This article can guide you through.

 - Establish a secure Wi-Fi network.
 In any business, it’s a necessity to have Wi-Fi connection.
 The only problem with this is the security level of your network.
 Obviously, unsecured networks are highly vulnerable to data breaches.
-So make sure that your network is secure and protected from potential hackers.
+So make sure that you have a network management to secure and protect your business from potential hackers.

 - Use only limited devices when transmitting information throughout your system.
 Provide your employees with a dedicated device to use in your business.
 Don’t allow them to use personal laptops or smartphones as these devices may put your sensitive information at risk.